Guidelines for developing an Operator Qualification Plan

 Linc Energy Systems offers an effective balance between hands-on and classroom instruction in their OQ Training.

 - Evaluate individuals performing covered tasks to demonstrate they are qualified

-- Allow individuals who are not qualified to perform a covered task if directed and observed by an individual who is qualified
+- Allow individuals who are not qualified to perform a covered task if directed and observed by a qualified individual

 - Evaluate an individual if there is a reason to believe the individual’s performance of a covered duty contributed to an incident